 After Stephen Black kills the gentleman and takes his place, he restores beauty and order to the gentleman's kingdom of Lost-hope.

 Foil: Strange and Norrell are one example of this; Stephen and the gentleman with the thistle-down hair are another.

 Footnote Fever: And how!
 Some pages are actually more footnote than novel.
 The grand champion footnote takes up 4/5 each of four successive pages.

 Gambit Roulette: The Raven King, and how!
 According to Vinculus, the events of the entire book were orchestrated by him, he's able to run three countries at the same time, one of which lies beyond Hell, and he has enough magical power to rival Satan himself explicitly including spells to foretell the future.

 Genius Loci: Absolutely everything!
 Every single tree, river, stone and even odder things like the dawn or various winds.
 All magic comes from making deals and alliances with various Genius Loci either directly or, in the case of most English magicians, indirectly thanks to deals made by the Raven King.
 The fact most humans don't realise these things are intelligent and thus don't learn how to talk with them is a serious impediment to their magical ability.

-Gentleman Wizard: The titular characters, as well as the magic societies, if you consider them wizards despite not actually doing any magic.
+Gentleman Wizard: See the page quote.
+The titular characters, as well as the magic societies, if you consider them wizards despite not actually doing any magic.
 Magic is considered the realm of the idle gentry, and Mr Norrel is not pleased to learn that Strange intends to teach a Jew.